Blue Ridge Behavioral Healthcare Rita J Gliniecki Recovery Center

 Blue Ridge Behavioral Healthcare Rita J Gliniecki Recovery Center - Roanoke, VA

-Blue Ridge Behavioral Healthcare Rita J Gliniecki Recovery Center is a dual diagnosis treatment center located at 3003 Hollins Road Ne in the 24012 zip code in Roanoke, VA.
+Blue Ridge Behavioral Healthcare Rita J Gliniecki Recovery Center is a substance and mental health treatment facility located at 3003 Hollins Road Ne in the 24012 zip code in Roanoke, VA.
 It is operated by the local government.
-Blue Ridge Behavioral Healthcare Rita J Gliniecki Recovery Center provides administers naltrexone, suboxone prescription and buprenorphine detox.
-Some of the treatment approaches used by Blue Ridge Behavioral Healthcare Rita J Gliniecki Recovery Center include matrix model, counseling for trauma victims and motivational interviewing.
-Blue Ridge Behavioral Healthcare Rita J Gliniecki Recovery Center also specializes in detox services and offers inpatient alcohol detox, cocaine detoxification and inpatient opioid detox.
-Blue Ridge Behavioral Healthcare Rita J Gliniecki Recovery Center provides 30 day inpatient rehab, residential detox and long term rehab.
-It also provides inpatient treatment for dual diagnosis, inpatient detox services and residential treatment for substance use.
+Blue Ridge Behavioral Healthcare Rita J Gliniecki Recovery Center provides buprenorphine maintenance, buprenorphine detox and administers naltrexone.
+Some of the treatment approaches used by Blue Ridge Behavioral Healthcare Rita J Gliniecki Recovery Center include relapse prevention treatment, 12 step rehabilitation and brief intervention.
+Blue Ridge Behavioral Healthcare Rita J Gliniecki Recovery Center also specializes in detox services and offers inpatient alcohol detox, cocaine detoxification and residential benzodiazepines detox.
+Blue Ridge Behavioral Healthcare Rita J Gliniecki Recovery Center provides long-term rehab, residential detox and 30 and 60 day inpatient rehab programs.
+It also provides residential treatment for substance use, inpatient treatment for co-occurring mental health and substance use disorders and inpatient detox services.

 Address: 3003 Hollins Road NE, Roanoke, VA 24012